This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will be given local anesthesia to numb the area where the needle will be inserted.
-Your caregiver will insert the needle and move it between your ribs.
+Your healthcare provider will insert the needle and move it between your ribs.
 He may use an ultrasound to help guide the needle.

 After your procedure:

 You will need to stay in bed and rest after your procedure.
-When your caregiver sees that you are okay, you will be allowed to go home.
-If your caregiver wants you to stay in the hospital, you will be taken to your hospital room.
+When your healthcare provider sees that you are okay, you will be allowed to go home.
+If your healthcare provider wants you to stay in the hospital, you will be taken to your hospital room.
 A chest x-ray may be needed to check that your lungs were not damaged during the procedure.

 - You cannot make it to your procedure.